2023 Summer Camp registration now open!

 Our day camp, like our residential camps, focuses on day-to-day life in colonial times as experienced by a child.
 Campers do period and age-appropriate crafts and chores, as well as play games, sing songs, and act out children's stories.

-The Camp Flintlock day camp is done in partnership with the Joel Lane Museum House, the residence of Raleigh's founder.
-The Museum House staff teach campers about the history of our capitol city and give them a private guided tour of the Joel Lane residence.
+We have two session.
+The first session is located in downtown Raleigh at the Joel Lane Museum House (JLMH).
+The Camp Flintlock JLMH day camp is done in partnership with the JLMH, the residence of Raleigh's founder.
+In addition to our hands-on activities, the museum staff teach campers about the history of our capitol city and give them a private guided tour of the Joel Lane residence.
+One of the highlights of the JLMH day camp is the parade to Nash Square, where campers play more active games such as kick the can.

 Registration Cost